Eigenstates and spectral projection for quantized baker's map: Main results

 where $|\varphi^{(j,N)}\rangle\langle\varphi^{(j,N)}|$ is the orthogonal projection onto the eigenstate $\varphi^{(j,N)}$.
 Then for at least $N(1-o(|I(N)|))$ coordinates $x\in\intbrr{0:N-1}$, we have the pointwise estimate

 and for at least $N^2(1-o(|I(N)|))$ pairs $(x,y)\in\intbrr{0:N-1}^2$, we have the bound,

 with asymptotic decay rates uniform over the allowable $x,y$, and the location of $I(N)$.
-The points $x$ and pairs $(x,y)$ to avoid are taken independent of the location of $I(N)$, and will correspond to coordinates near short-time forward or backward iterations of the classical baker's map, or near classical discontinuities.
-More precisely, in terms of sets to be defined in Section~\ref{subsec:sets} and parameters to be defined in \eqref{eqn:param2}, equation \eqref{eqn:diag} holds for $x\not\in\da_{J,\delta,\gamma,N}^W$, and \eqref{eqn:off-diag} holds for $(x,y)\not\in\tilde{A}_{J,\delta,\gamma,N}^W$. \end{thm}
+The points $x$ and pairs $(x,y)$ to avoid are taken independent of the location of $I(N)$, and will correspond to coordinates near short-time forward or backward iterations of the graph of the classical baker's map (cf. \S\ref{subsec:sets}, Fig.~\ref{fig:avoid}), or near classical discontinuities.
+More precisely, in terms of sets to be defined in Section~\ref{subsec:sets} and parameters to be defined in \eqref{eqn:param2}, Eq.~\eqref{eqn:P-diag} holds for $x\not\in\da_{J,\delta,\gamma,N}^W$, and \eqref{eqn:P-offdiag} holds for $(x,y)\not\in\tilde{A}_{J,\delta,\gamma,N}^W$. \end{thm}